rmadulka/checkers-app/docs/DesignDoc.md

 inverted compared to one another as they start on different sides of the board.
 Then our the KingJumpValidation() method proceeds to check for a backwards right jump and then a backwards left jump, returning true if the conditions pass or false if neither pass.
-> _Provide a summary of the Application tier of your architecture.
-This
-> section will follow the same instructions that are given for the UI
-> Tier above._

 ### Design Improvements
-> _Discuss design improvements that you would make if the project were
-> to continue.
-These improvement should be based on your direct
-> analysis of where there are problems in the code base which could be
-> addressed with design changes, and describe those suggested design
-> improvements.
-After completion of the Code metrics exercise, you
-> will also discuss the resulting metric measurements.
-Indicate the
-> hot spots the metrics identified in your code base, and your
-> suggested design improvements to address those hot spots._

 For the next sprint, we should focus on fixing law of demeter violations in our code.
 There are some places in our code that use too much coupling to access information about an object.
 For example, in order to get the color of a piece, we use